 Index of Predecessor Lines, pp. 139-140.

-Edson Publications, laminated hardcover, 140 pages, 11 x 8.75 x .5 in., b&w photographs and illustrations, roster information and other data.
+Edson Publications, laminated hardcover, 140 pages, 11 x 8.75 x .5 in., Black-and-White photographs and illustrations, roster information and other data.